Blackmagic Decklink Integration with Media Blocks SDK

 # Troubleshooting Tips

-• No Devices Found: Ensure Blackmagic drivers are installed and up-to-date
+• No Devices Found: Ensure Blackmagic drivers/SDK are installed and up-to-date.
+Check if the device is recognized by Blackmagic Desktop Video Setup.

-• Format Mismatch: Verify the device supports your selected video/audio mode
+• Format Mismatch: Verify the device supports your selected video/audio mode, format, and connection type.
+For sources with Mode = DecklinkMode.Unknown (auto-detect), ensure a stable signal is present.

-• Performance Issues: Check system resources and consider lowering resolution/framerate
+• Performance Issues: Check system resources (CPU, RAM, disk I/O).
+Consider lowering resolution/framerate if issues persist.

-• Signal Detection: For input devices, check cable connections and signal presence
+• Signal Detection: For input devices, check cable connections and ensure the source device is outputting a valid signal.

 # Sample Applications